gatling/gatling/src/sphinx/http/http_protocol.rst

 Response and request processors
 -------------------------------

-Some people might want to process manually response, Gatling protocol provide a hook for that need: ``transformResponse(responseTransformer: ResponseTransformer)``
+Some people might want to process manually the response.
+Gatling protocol provides a hook for that need: ``transformResponse(responseTransformer: ResponseTransformer)``

 .. note:: For more details see the dedicated section :ref:`here <http-response-processor>`.